 Frequently asked questions about the best Sonos alternatives

-JBL’s Bluetooth speakers, like the Charge 4, can sync up with up to 100 other JBL speakers through JBL Connect+, meaning you could theoretically put one in every room of your house and call it multi-room audio.
+JBL’s Bluetooth speakers, like the Charge 6, can sync up with other current JBL speakers, meaning you could theoretically put one in every room of your house and call it multi-room audio.
 The main difference is that many home speakers stream over Wi-Fi rather than Bluetooth, which can help improve connection stability and sound quality.
+JBL portable speakers also don’t offer a built-in microphone.

 Sonos is infamous for having a convoluted setup process, almost all of which is facilitated by the Sonos app.
 The process is not friendly to those who struggle with technology.
 On the other hand, Bose products typically have a pretty streamlined setup process that is more accessible to those with less tech experience.